d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 we will encounter some algorithms where the model behaves differently during training and when we subsequently use it to make predictions.
-The popular neural network techniques *dropout* :numref:`sec_dropout` and *batch normalization* :numref:`sec_batch_norm` both exhibit this characteristic.
-In other cases, our models may store auxiliary variables in *training* mode for purposes of make computing gradients easier that are not necessary at prediction time.
 We will cover these differences in detail in later chapters.

 ## Summary

-* MXNet provides an `autograd` package to automate the calculation of derivatives.
-To use it, we first attach gradients to those variables with respect to which we desire partial derivartives.
-We then record the computation of our target value, executed its backward function, and access the resulting gradient via our variable's `grad` attribute.
+* MXNet provides the `autograd` package to automate the calculation of derivatives.
+To use it, we first attach gradients to those variables with respect to which we desire partial derivatives.
+We then record the computation of our target value, execute its `backward` function, and access the resulting gradient via our variable's `grad` attribute.
-* We can detach gradients and pass head gradients to the backward function to control the part of the computation will be used in the backward function.
+* We can detach gradients to control the part of the computation that will be used in the `backward` function.
-* The running modes of MXNet include *training mode* and *prediction mode*.
-We can determine the running mode by calling `autograd.is_training()`.
+* The running modes of MXNet include training mode and prediction mode.
+We can determine the running mode by calling the `is_training` function.

 ## Exercises

-1. Try to run `y.backward()` twice.
+1. Why is the second derivative much more expensive to compute than the first derivative?
+1. After running `y.backward()`, immediately run it again and see what happens.
 1. In the control flow example where we calculate the derivative of `d` with respect to `a`, what would happen if we changed the variable `a` to a random vector or matrix.
 At this point, the result of the calculation `f(a)` is no longer a scalar.
 What happens to the result?
 How do we analyze this?
 1. Redesign an example of finding the gradient of the control flow.
 Run and analyze the result.
+1. Let $f(x) = \sin(x)$.
+Plot $f(x)$ and $\frac{df(x)}{dx}$, where the latter is computed without exploiting that $f'(x) = \cos(x)$.
 1. In a second-price auction (such as in eBay or in computational advertising), the winning bidder pays the second-highest price.
 Compute the gradient of the final price with respect to the winning bidder's bid using `autograd`.
 What does the result tell you about the mechanism?
-If you are curious to learn more about second-price auctions, check out this paper by [Edelman, Ostrovski and Schwartz, 2005](https://www.benedelman.org/publications/gsp-060801.pdf).
+If you are curious to learn more about second-price auctions, check out the paper by Edelman et al. :cite`Edelman.Ostrovsky.Schwarz.2007`.
-1. Why is the second derivative much more expensive to compute than the first derivative?
-1. Derive the head gradient relationship for the chain rule.
-If you get stuck, use the ["Chain Rule" article on Wikipedia](https://en.wikipedia.org/wiki/Chain_rule).
-1. Assume $f(x) = \sin(x)$.
-Plot $f(x)$ and $\frac{df(x)}{dx}$ on a graph, where you computed the latter without any symbolic calculations, i.e., without exploiting that $f'(x) = \cos(x)$.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2318)